Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Findings

 However, for those who did engage with feedback, both positive and negative responses were seen as highly informative.
 One participant described how a worker’s comment shifted their awareness of the emotional impact of their task: \textit{``[In] past experiences a couple of [workers] told me they didn't actually expect [the task] to be like this...it's giving them reminiscent images in [their] head.
 One time someone told me that my content gave him PTSD, and I was like wow.''} (P6) Others saw feedback as a way to validate their decisions around disclosure.
-P15, for example, described how a worker responded positively to a pre-task warning: \textit{``[They] were glad [the warning] was mentioned...the fact that they can decide if they will be willing to go ahead with the task or not.''}
+P15, for example, described how a worker responded positively to a pre-task warning: \textit{``[They] were glad [the warning] was mentioned...the fact that they can decide if they will be willing to go ahead with the task or not.''} Overall, task designers who sought feedback described it as helpful for shaping future disclosure decisions, while others chose not to solicit feedback because they doubted its value.

 A small number of task designers described offering post-task resources or debriefings as a way to address lingering emotional impact and to reinforce the value of the worker's contribution.
 This reflected a more sustained and intentional approach to supporting worker well-being after task completion.
 For example, P16 described offering workers access to support services as part of the study protocol: \textit{``We provide, you know, [a] helpline...where workers can actually reach out in case the sensitivity really affects them...some online resources.
 They can, reach out for help.''} In this case, post-task care was not only a reactive measure but also a recognition of the potential emotional toll of the work, and a way to extend ethical responsibility beyond task boundaries.